Stationary vine copula models for multivariate time series: Parameter estimation

 \item $\beta(t) = O(t^{-a})$ with $a > 1/(1 - 2\gamma)$ and there is $q > \max\{2, 2/(a - 1)\}$ such that

 \end{enumerate} If the tail decay is fast, we can therefore use weaker moment conditions.
-The latter two conditions already appeared in similar form in \citet{chen2006estimation}, but the general formulation in \ref{cond:P_mixing2} and \ref{cond:SP_mixing2} allows to cover the \emph{iid} and similar edge cases without sacrificing sharpness.
+The latter two conditions already appeared in similar form in \citet{chen2006estimation}.

-Note also that we do not require a mixing a rate for our consistency results.
-This is in contrast to, e.g., \citet{chen2006estimation} and \citet{chen2020}, but a simple consequence of the fact that (uniform) strong laws of large numbers are equivalent in the absolutely regular and \emph{iid} case \citep{nobel1993}.
-To allow for this generality in \Cref{thm:SP_consistency,thm:SP_an}, we had to improve Lemma 4.1 of \citet{chen2006estimation} about weighted convergence of the empirical distributions accordingly.
-A formal result, \Cref{lem:weighted}, is given in the appendix.

-Assumptions \ref{cond:P_mixing2} and \ref{cond:SP_mixing2} (only required for asymptotic normality) do constrain the decay of $\beta$-mixing coefficients.
 For $p = 1, d = 1$, a sizeable literature \citep[including][]{chen2006estimation, chen2009, beare2010copulas, beare2012archimedean, longla2012some} suggests that all popular parametric models exhibit exponentially decaying mixing coefficients, which is stronger than necessary.
 However, extending these results to the multivariate case is nontrivial and poses an important open problem.

-\Crefrange{thm:P_consistency}{thm:SP_an} are specific to step-wise estimation in vine copula models.
-However, results for other likelihood or method-of-moment based estimators can be obtained as easy corollaries of \Cref{thm:aux_consistency} and \Cref{thm:aux_an}, under similarly weak conditions.
-An extension to fully nonparametric methods is possible, but beyond the scope of this paper; see \citet{nagler2016evading} for similar results in the \emph{iid} case.